-- GASB 67 Financial Reporting for Pension Plans an amendment of GASB Statement No. 25.
-The objective of this standard is to improve financial reporting by state and local governmental pension plans.
-This standard results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
-The requirements of this standard will improve financial reporting primarily through enhanced note disclosures and schedules of required supplementary information that will be presented by the pension plans that are within its scope.
-This standard is required to be implemented for the 2014 financial reporting period. - GASB 68 Accounting and Financial Reporting for Pensions an amendment of GASB Statement No. 27.
+GASB 68 - Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
 The primary objective of this standard is to improve accounting and financial reporting by state and local governments for pensions.
 It also improves information provided by state and local governmental employers about financial support for pensions that is provided by other entities.
 This standard results from a comprehensive review of the effectiveness of existing standards of accounting and financial reporting for pensions with regard to providing decision-useful information, supporting assessments of accountability and interperiod equity, and creating additional transparency.
-This standard is required to be implemented for the 2015 financial reporting period. - GASB 69 Government Combinations and Disposals of Government Operations.
+This standard is required to be implemented for the 2015 financial reporting period.

+- GASB 69 Government Combinations and Disposals of Government Operations.
 This standard establishes accounting and financial reporting standards related to government combinations and disposals of government operations.
 As used in this standard, the term government combinations include a variety of transactions referred to as mergers, acquisitions, and transfers of operations.
-This standard is required to be implemented for the 2014 financial reporting period. - GASB 70 Accounting and Financial Reporting for Nonexchange Financial Guarantees.
+This standard has been implemented for the 2014 financial reporting period. - GASB 70 Accounting and Financial Reporting for Nonexchange Financial Guarantees.
 The objective of this Statement is to improve accounting and financial reporting by state and local governments that extend and receive nonexchange financial guarantees.
 Some governments extend financial guarantees for the obligations of another government, a not-for-profit entity, or a private entity without directly receiving equal or approximately equal value in exchange (a nonexchange transaction).
 This Statement specifies the information required to be disclosed by governments that extend nonexchange financial guarantees.
-In addition, this Statement requires new information to be disclosed by governments that receive nonexchange financial guarantees.
-This standard is required to be implemented for the 2014 financial reporting period.

-• GASB 71 - Pension Transition for Contributions Made Subsequent to the Measurement Date - an Amendment of GASB No. 68.
+This standard has been implemented for the 2014 financial reporting period.
+During the preparation of the financial statements it was determined that this standard did not apply. - GASB 71 Pension Transition for Contributions Made Subsequent to the Measurement Date an Amendment of GASB No. 68.
 The objective of this Statement is to address an issue regarding application of the transition provisions of Statement No. 68, Accounting and Financial Reporting for Pensions.
 The issue relates to amounts associated with contributions, if any, made by a state or local government employer or nonemployer contributing entity to a defined benefit pension plan after the measurement date of the government's beginning net pension liability.
-The provisions of this Statement are required to be applied simultaneously with the provisions of GASB Statement No. 68, which is required to be implemented for the 2015 financial reporting period.
+The provisions of this Statement are required to be applied simultaneously with the provisions of GASB Statement No. 68, which is required to be implemented for the 2015 financial reporting period. - GASB 72 Fair Value Measurement and Application addresses accounting and financial reporting issues related to fair value measurements.
+The definition of fair value is the price that would be received to sell an asset or paid to transfer a liability in orderly transaction between market participants at the measurement for financial reporting purposes.
+This Statement also provides guidance for applying fair value to certain investments and disclosures related to fair value measurements.
+This standard is required to be implemented for the 2016 financial reporting period.

-Note 11 - Subsequent Events
+Note 12 - Subsequent Events